daniel-koertvelyessy/testware/firstSteps.md

 > The `product number` field is used as an identifier.
 The intended use is to fill in the part- oder product number of the vendor or your interal assigend product number.
 To view the page of the product number use the url `domain.tld/produkt/[product-number]`.
 In order not to break the link the data-field can only take numbers `0-9`, letters `a-Z` and special charakters `-` `_` `.`

 ### Parameter
 Each product can be assigned with multiple parameters if necessary to extend the base data fields.

 ### Requirements
-You can assign multiple requirements to a
+You can assign multiple requirements to a product.

+### Companies
+A product can be associated to many companies.
+You can either choose from a list of existing companies or create a new one by using the forms.

+#### Create a new entry
+If you want to add a new company you can click on <code>Add new</code>.
+You have to add the company data, address and a contact.
+You can load existing companies by start typing in the search field.
+By clicking on the checkbox `create new xxx` you can add a dataset to the existing company such as a new contact or address.

+### Documents
+In the document section you can assign documents to the product such as manuals, checklists or drawings.

+> As with all types in testWare you can create or change document types to replicate your specific infrastructure

+> All documents will be stored with a hashed name to prevent issues on storing or retrieving files.
+The actual
+> filename is stored along with the hashed name in the database.
+The directory is `domain.
+> tld/storage/app/product_docu` **which is not accesssible from the browser**

+> The upload limit is set to 200 MB per file.

+> Only files of the types `.pdf` `.jpg`/`.jpeg` `.png` `.tif`/`.tiff` can be uploaded

 ## Generate equipment